moneydevkit/mdk-checkout/packages/mdk-checkout/README.md

 // app/page.js
 'use client'

-import { useCheckout } from 'mdk-checkout'
+import { useCheckout } from '@moneydevkit/nextjs'

 export default function HomePage() {
   const { navigate, isNavigating } = useCheckout()

   const handlePurchase = () => {
     navigate({
-      prompt: 'Describe the purchase shown to the buyer',
+      title: "Describe the purchase shown to the buyer",
+      description: 'A description of the purchase',
       amount: 500,         // 500 USD cents or Bitcoin sats
       currency: 'USD',     // or 'SAT'
       metadata: {